-We test the following methods: Twister chain method, MPI_BCAST in Open MPI 1.4.1 [35], and broadcast in MPJ Express 0.38 [36].
+We test the following methods: Twister chain method, MPI_BCAST in Open MPI 1.4.1 [11], and broadcast in MPJ Express 0.38 [12].
+Because MPI is not using Java but C, here it is only used as a reference.
+We focus on Java based method and other methods used in big data processing tools.
 We also compare the current Twister chain broadcasting method with other designs such as simple broadcasting and chain method without topology awareness.

 Figure 5 shows performance of simple broadcast as a baseline on IU PolarGrid.
-Owing to 1 GB connection on each node, the transmission speed is about 8 seconds per GB which matches the bandwidth setting.
+Owing to 1 GB connection on each node, the transmission speed is about 8 seconds per GB, which matches the bandwidth setting.
 With our new algorithm, we reduce the cost by a factor of p from O(pn) to O(n), where p is the number of nodes and n is data size.

 Figure 6 compares the chain method and MPI_BCAST method in Open MPI.
-The time cost of the new chain method shared by Map tasks.
-Once a Map is finished, it doesn't send data immediately, instead caching it to a shared memory pool.
-When key conflicts happen, the program invokes a user-defined operation to merge two Key-Value pairs.
-A barrier is set so that data in the pools is not transferred until all the Map tasks in a node are finished.
-By trading communication time with computation time, we reduce data transfer significantly. is stable as the number of processes increases.
+The time cost of the new chain method is stable as the number of processes increases.
 This matches the broadcasting formula (3) and we can conclude that with proper implementation, the actual performance of the chain method can achieve near constant execution time.
-Morever, the new method achieves 20% better performance than MPI_BCAST in Open MPI.
+Moreover, the new method achieves 20% better performance than MPI_BCAST in Open MPI.
 Figure 7 compares the Twister chain method and the broadcast method in MPJ.
 Due to exceptions, we couldn't launch MPJ broadcast on 2 GB data.
 MPJ broadcasting method is also stable as the number of processes grows, but is four times slower than our Java implementation.
 Furthermore, there is a significant gap between 1-node broadcasting and 25-node broadcasting in MPJ.

 However if the chain sequence is randomly generated but not topology-aware, performance degrades quickly as the scale grows.
 Figure 9 shows that the chain method with topology-awareness is 5 times faster than without.
 For broadcasting within a single switch, we see that as expected, there is not much difference between the two methods.
 However, as the number of nodes and the number of racks increase, execution time increases significantly.
-When there are more than 3 switches, execution time becomes stable and does not change much; this is because there are many interswitch communications and performance is constrained by the 10 GB bandwidth and the throughput ability of the core switch.
+When there are more than 3 switches, execution time becomes stable and does not change much; this is because there are many inter-switch communications and performance is constrained by the 10 GB bandwidth and the throughput ability of the core switch.

-2) Analysis of BitTorrent Broadcasting
+6.1.2 Analysis of BitTorrent Broadcasting

-Here we examine performance of BitTorrent broadcast in Spark, which is reported to be excellent [37].
-In our testing, however, the current Spark (v.
+Here we examine performance of BitTorrent broadcast in Spark, which is reported to be excellent [33].
+In our testing, however, Spark (v.
 0.7.0) has good performance on a few nodes but degrades quickly as the number of nodes increases.
 We executed only 1 task after invoking broadcast on 500 MB of data, and the result was stable as the number of nodes grew.
-When we set the number of receivers equal to the number of nodes, performance issues emerged: on 25 nodes with 25 tasks, the performance was the same as with 1 receiver, but on 50 nodes with 50 tasks, broadcast time increased three-fold.
+When we set the number of receivers equal to the number of nodes, performance issues emerged: on 25 nodes with 25 tasks, the performance was the same as with 1 receiver, but on 50 nodes with 50 tasks, broadcast time increased threefold.
 When we tried to broadcast from 75 nodes to 150 nodes, none of these executed successfully.
-Increasing the number of receivers to the number of cores
+Increasing the number of receivers to the number of cores gave similar results, scaling to 50 nodes only in Figure 8.
+We tried 1 GB and 2 GB broadcasts only to find these did not scale to 25 nodes.